davinciharsha/DateFormatter/README.md

 Date Formatter is a console application that performs **Date Operations** without relying on Microsoft or third-party libraries.
 The primary functionality of this application is to add a specified number of days to a given date and return the updated date.

-## Usage
+## Note
-Please note that **Date Operations** is a subset of **Date Formatter**, new operations like subtraction and date conversions to IST, UTC and GMT etc will further be added as the application evolves.
+Please note that **Date Operations** is a subset of **Date Formatter**, new operations like subtraction and date conversions to IST, UTC and GMT etc can be further be added.
+For the interview purpose, application is designed to be a **console app**.
+Can also make this entirely as a **class library and generate a nuget package** which can be installed and **InitialValidationAndAddDays** method  can be seamlessly integrated to perform addition of days to a particular date.

 ## Prerequisites